 The Part Everybody Skips

 Before diving into the specific revenue streams and how to make money from music online, let’s consider the process and strategy.
 The first 10 items cover that.
 If you want to skip steps, this is not the blog for you.
-But if you want to understand how I’ve approached sales at Century Media and Fearless Records for the past 15 years, here it is.
+But if you want to understand how I’ve approached sales at Sony Music and Fearless Records for the past 15 years, here it is.
 Here are 35 tips on how to make money with music online, around the world, and many other places you may have overlooked.

 The Approach to Music Sales

-1. What You Are Creating Is A Valuable Asset
+1. What You Are Creating Is a Valuable Asset

 The music you create, and the brand you establish are valuable assets.
 It’s why you saw a handful of large independent labels get bought out by larger labels and investment companies in 2015 and 2016.
 Understand what you have.
 A recorded asset, a publishing asset, lyrics, and something that can monetize in dozens of ways listed below.
 So an asset is something that if nourished can provide money for an eternity, and can make you money while you are sleeping.

 According to Ecology.com every day there are 360,000 births in the world.
 If your target fans are 18 years olds, that means every day there are roughly 300,000 new potential fans for you to attract.
 Think of them when you release content.
 Because every day you have a chance to put your best songs, best photos, best product out there for people to make a choice.
 Conversely when you put bad material out there, you are missing an opportunity.
 Review your content, photos, images, from time to time.
 Finally, if you’re not proud of it, or you have something that is an improvement, take them down, or bury them.

 3. Making Money Will Prepare You For Getting Signed